NCP constitutes 5 members panel with Congress to deliberate on common minimum programme

 With NCP upping ante for post of CM, Shiv Sena may drive for a 50:50 bargain

-The Uddhav Thackeray-led Shiv Sena contested the October 21 state Assembly polls in alliance with the BJP.
-But the two parties fell out over the Shiv Sena's demand of sharing the chief minister's post on rotational basis.
+The Uddhav Thackeray-led Shiv Sena contested the October 21 state assembly polls in alliance with the BJP.
+But the two parties fell out over the Shiv Sena's demand of sharing the chief minister's post on a rotational basis.

 With President's rule imposed in Maharashtra on Tuesday, the NCP and Congress are holding parleys on whether they can have a tie-up with the Shiv Sena to form an alternative government in the state.
 In the last month's polls to 288-member state Assembly, the BJP won 105 seats, followed by the Shiv Sena-56, the NCP-54 and the Congress-44.
 Meanwhile, Sharad Pawar paid respects to late Maharashtra chief minister Vasant Patil by garlanding his photograph in the state Legislature premises here.
 Senior NCP leaders and party MLAs were present on the occasion.